 The Paramour Preference

-Say person A got a promotion after they engaged in a sexual relationship with their superior, but person B got fired and person C got demoted after both denied this same superior.
+Say person A got a promotion after they engaged in a sexual relationship with their superior.
+But person B got fired and person C got demoted after both denied the same superior.

 Again, it would be totally unfair and a terrible management practice – but not necessarily illegal.
-And, again, not the easiest case to prove in either situation.
-But if you feel sexually harassed, don’t let that discourage you from trying to put a stop to it.
+And, again, not the easiest case to prove.

 When Are Nepotism & Cronyism Illegal In The Workplace?